 And while we get a bit of a whiff of your standard zinc-oxide scent, what’s more standout is the earthy blend of essential oils blended to create a woodsy aroma that doesn’t overpower.
 A win-win-win.

 Another home run (er, we guess another game, set, match) in the creamy SPF department is Venus Williams’ SPF 50 body lotion.
 We didn’t expect to like this line as much as we did (it also has a great face SPF serum), but it rubs in easily with no white cast.
 The low zinc oxide content of it (9.5% to many other SPFs’ 40%) probably has something to do with that.

 While the additional ingredients in this formula are just fine by our standards, there’s nothing super stand-out about them either.
 But the SPF itself is reef-safe, offers physical protection from UVA and UVB rays, and has packaging made from 100% PCR and recyclable materials.

 That, in combo with the fact that this lotion is as good for a beach day (or tennis workout) as it is for everyday use, make it a top pick.

 Love Sun Body’s mineral sunscreens are the first and only sunscreens in the U.S. certified by ECOCERT Cosmos Natural.
 They’ve also been clinically tested to be hypoallergenic, non-comedogenic, PETA cruelty-free certified, vegan and reef safe.

-In addition, LSB products are made with the safest UVA and UVB filters—AKA non-nano zinc oxide and titanium dioxide.
+In addition, LSB products are made with the safest UVA and UVB filters—AKA non-nano zinc oxide.

 They also have a simple ingredient list that includes nourishing elements like almond oil and vitamin E. These formulas pump out white yet blend easily to clear, have a moisturizing matte finish and are water-resistant (80 minutes).